Nisma7777/CART315_TinyGame/Process/journal.md

 Overall, I feel quite content with what I have produced.
 This course has laid the foundation for me to bring many more ideas to life.
 I fully intend to experiment further and apply the knowledge I’ve gained to any project I take on.
 I feel more confident in my ability to design games not just coding logic, but also starting with an idea, managing the scope, and iterating and modifying based on feedback.
 Most importantly, I've learned to enjoy the process and keep a journal to record what I have been doing, which allows me to track changes in my ideas and thoughts.
 Before I go, I want to share a snippet of how the controller looked and a small game experience I had while playing!

+If you are interested in my workflow you can visit the repository for my Rhythm Game --> [Melodicious Repo](https://github.com/Nisma7777/CART315_FinalProject.git)

 <img width="900" height="2000" alt="controller" src="https://github.com/user-attachments/assets/f67fd6b5-9a5d-405a-b203-2eae0584c1b6" />